 - Arts Worcester at 44 Portland St

-The Worcester Art Museum has been around since the late 1800’s and they have collected nearly 40,000 works since day one.
+The Worcester Art Museum is open from 10am to 4pm Wednesday through Sunday and has been around since the late 1800’s collecting nearly 40,000 works since day one.
 Some of their more popular pieces were created by Claude Monet, Melvin Edwards, and Thomas Gainsborough.

 Materials & Supplies Near You

-There are quite a few stores in this city to buy art supplies and materials like:
+There are quite a few local stores to buy art supplies and materials like:

 - C C Lowell at 455 Pleasant St